 What is the ACORD 126?

+The ACORD 126 is the preferred form to collect underwriting information on individuals or companies seeking commercial general liability insurance.
 ACORD (Association for Cooperative Operations Research and Development) is a nonprofit comprising 36,000 organizations whose goal is to standardize the flow of information among insurance institutions.

 Source: acord.org

-What makes this form different from the hundreds of others that ACORD provides is it specializes in the collection of information needed for commercial general liability insurance policies.
-Insurance companies use this standardized form to collect, verify, and update the information needed to underwrite a general liability insurance policy that fits your business from an exposure and coverage standpoint.
+Almost every insurance company and insurance broker in the world uses this standardized form to collect, verify, and update the information needed to underwrite a general liability insurance policy that fits your business from an exposure and coverage standpoint.

-Need advice from a risk expert?
+Need help from an insurance expert?

 When do you need to fill out the ACORD 126?

-For example, the ACORD 126 form is used to collect relevant business information when first underwriting your general liability policy.
+The ACORD 126 form is used to collect relevant business information when first underwriting your general liability policy.
 When renewing your current general liability policy, the form is used to confirm or update your existing information.
 And when your insurance company wants to verify the information you provided them is correct, they will also require you to fill out and sign the form.

 What Each ACORD 126 Section Means